This guide includes troubleshooting tips and helpful links for G Suite by Google.

 I signed up with the wrong username or email address

-If you think you entered the wrong username when signing up (for example, if you suspect that you made a typo or spelling mistake, like firstname.lastname@example.org and not email@example.com), you can fix this on your own.
+If you think you entered the wrong username when signing up (for example, if you suspect that you made a typo or spelling mistake, like firstname.lastname@example.org and not email@example.com), you can fix this on your own by renaming the user.
 Don’t cancel your entire G Suite account.

 To fix your username: